Aimée Crocker: Early life and family

 Crocker's grandson Gerald Russell was a naturalist, an adventurer and a cryptozoologist who headed several very well publicized expeditions including the Percy Sladen Expedition to Africa, where in the high forests of the British Cameroons, he reportedly encountered a large unclassified animal Mokèlé-mbèmbé, and the Ruth Harkness Asiatic Expedition to Tibet, where he captured the first live giant panda.
-Russell also led two expansive expeditions in the Himilayas in search of a yeti—the Daily Mail Expedition of 1954 and the Slick Johnson Snowman Expedition of 1958.
+Russell also led two expeditions in the Himalayas in search of a yeti—the Daily Mail Expedition of 1954 and the Slick Johnson Snowman Expedition of 1958.

-In 1875, the ten-year-old Crocker inherited $10 million (approximately $ today) when her father "E.B" died.
-In 1880, her mother Margaret decided to send the boy crazy Amy to a finishing school in Dresden, Germany.
+In 1875, the ten-year-old Crocker inherited $10 million (approximately $ today) when her father "E.B." died.
+In 1880, her mother Margaret decided to send the boy-crazy Amy to a finishing school in Dresden, Germany.
 There she was presented at court and had her first love affair and engagement with Prince Alexander of Saxe Weimar.
 Crocker broke off the engagement and quickly had a brief entanglement with a Spanish bullfighter.

-In 1883, Crocker made headlines when she was traveling to Los Angeles on her honeymoon with first husband, Porter Ashe.
-The train carrying the eloping couple broke loose at the summit of a hill in Tehachapi, killing twenty one people and seriously injuring another twelve.
+In 1883, Crocker made headlines when she was traveling to Los Angeles on her honeymoon with first husband Porter Ashe.
+The train carrying the eloping couple broke loose at the summit of a hill in Tehachapi, killing twenty-one people and seriously injuring another twelve.
 Ashe, whose forefathers had given their name to Asheville, North Carolina and whose uncle was the great Civil War Admiral David Farragut, was credited with pulling people to safety.
-The New York Times reported that Ashe, “exhibited a great deal of cool heroism at the burning of the cars.
+The New York Times reported that Ashe “exhibited a great deal of cool heroism at the burning of the cars.
 After drawing his wife and her maid through the window of the sleeper, he rescued ex-California Governor John G. Downey from between broken timbers, and saved his life.”